-The discovery phase is aimed at the individual finding out about themselves, their team mates, the horses and the environment.
+Phase 1 is aimed at the individual finding out about themselves, their teammates, the horses, and the environment.
 Attendees often feel way out of their comfort zone in unfamiliar surroundings with new people.
-We will discuss feelings and emotions such as anxiety and how it effects behaviour.
+We will discuss feelings and emotions such as anxiety and how it affects behaviour.
 The attendees will work with the horses on the ground as well as in the saddle and experience how their emotions and attitude affect the horse.
 We will discuss empathy and building a relationship through mutual respect and understanding.
 Through working with the horses they will become aware of the significance of non-verbal communication and the importance of congruence.